SyedShahbaz120/SimpleWeatherApp/README.md

 Utilize Core Location for location-based services
 Use UIKit for building the user interface

-## Dependencies
+Dependencies:

-The Simple Weather App relies on the following dependencies:
+SwiftyJSON: For parsing JSON data.

-- Alamofire: For handling networking tasks
+SDWebImage: For asynchronously loading and caching images.

-- SwiftyJSON: For parsing JSON data
+Installation:
-- SDWebImage: For asynchronously loading and caching images
+Make sure you have CocoaPods installed.

-These dependencies are managed using CocoaPods.
-Make sure to install CocoaPods and run `pod install` before running the project.
+Run pod install in the project directory to install dependencies.

-## Using SF Symbols
+Usage:

-SF Symbols is Apple's icon set that provides over 2,400 configurable symbols.
-To use SF Symbols in your project, simply refer to the symbol names provided in the Apple SF Symbols app or website and use them with `UIImage(systemName: "symbolName")`.
+Enter a location in the search bar and tap "Search" to get the weather.

-Usage
+Tap the location button to get weather information for your current location.
-Enter a location parameter in the search box and tap Search to retrieve weather information.
+Toggle between Celsius and Fahrenheit using the temperature unit toggle.

-Tap the Location button to fetch weather information for your current location.
+Credits:
-Toggle the temperature unit switch to switch between Celsius and Fahrenheit.
+Icons provided by SF Symbols.

 ## About